Science Council’s Highlights of 2015

 September saw the end of our paper application forms for registration as the online application process went live.
 Individuals can now apply for the RSciTech or RSci registers and membership of a licensed professional body at the same time.
 The applications come directly to the Science Council regardless of which licensed professional body the applicant selects, although Professional Bodies also have their own, separate processes for handling applications from individuals who are already part of their membership.
 Have you seen our online application system yet?
 Why not take a look.

 This year we trained more assessors than ever before.
 We held six assessor training sessions across the country and trained 66 new assessors.
 Our assessors kindly volunteer their time to assess applications for professional registration which comes through the Science Council and will mean that we can get a higher number of applications assessed at any one time.
-Get in touch with Amy Reed of you would like to find out more about becoming an assessor.
+Get in touch with us if you would like to find out more about becoming an assessor.

 Launch of Employer Champion programme